 However, Irwin Mitchell’s survey found that just 30% of marketing and advertising companies are certain that they would be able to detect a data breach within their organisation.
 Just 37% say they are confident they would notify the relevant stakeholders within the required timescale of three days.

 Other changes under the GDPR include an obligation to be more transparent about how personal data is used.
 Businesses will also need to have processes in place in case an individual asks for all their personal data to be erased.

 Irwin Mitchell believes the low level of awareness of GDPR is caused by a number of misconceptions that exist about the new rules and say this has led to a level of complacency.

-This view is supported by 43% of respondents claiming that GDPR will have no impact and is not an issue for their sector.
-Thirty per cent claim GDPR isn’t relevant to their business as they are not a consumer business.
+This view is supported by 31% of respondents claiming that GDPR will have no impact and is not an issue for their sector.
+Forty five per cent claim GDPR isn’t relevant to their business as they are not a consumer business.

 The reality is that the rules encompass a wide range of personal data including employee data, payroll and pension records.
 They also apply to data in a business context where individuals are concerned, such as sole traders and partnerships.

 Expert Opinion“Contrary to popular belief personal data is not just consumer information.
 It is hard to think of a business today that does not use personal data.
-Whether you have employee data, customer data or supplier data – if the data relates to an individual you will be caught by the new data protection laws.
-There are certainly data protection issues that are relevant for the sector, including the use of CCTV in and around commercial property and the technology that is used to communicate and sell property services.
-This generates a significant amount of data and these new rules simply cannot be ignored.”
+Whether you have employee data, customer data or supplier data – if the data relates to an individual you will be caught by the new data protection laws.”
 Joanne Bone - Partner

-The survey revealed that only 19% of real estate firms view the new data protection rules as an opportunity and 27% said the rules will have a negative impact on their organisation.
+The survey revealed that only 20% of marketing and advertising companies view the new data protection rules as an opportunity and 21% said the rules will have a negative impact on their organisation.